Zubayer94/fintech-app/README.md

 # FinTech App

-A simple Fichtech one page web application with ReactJS by using this figma UI design: [Figma Demo UI](https://www.figma.com/file/xVjgaNjJEIppeEkA2kGgrx/Front-end-Developer-Test-Scenario?node-id=0%3A1) .
-Used react functional components, hooks, react-router-dom.
+A simple FinTech one page web application with ReactJS by using this figma UI design: [Figma Demo UI](https://www.figma.com/file/xVjgaNjJEIppeEkA2kGgrx/Front-end-Developer-Test-Scenario?node-id=0%3A1) .
+Used react functional components, hooks, react-router-dom and SCSS.
 For managing state used context api.
 Tried to use design pattern with the latest ReactJS features and made the UI user friendly.

 ## Available Scripts